simonangel-fong/Note_Tech/container/kubernetes/cka/workload.md

 Verify the cert-manager application which has been deployed in the cluster.

-Create a list of all cert-manager Custom Resource Definitions (CRDs) and save it to ~/resources.yaml. make sure kubectl's default output format and use kubectl to list CRD's
+Create a list of all tiger Custom Resource Definitions (CRDs) and save it to ~/tiger.yaml. make sure kubectl's default output format and use kubectl to list CRD's

 Do not set an output format.
 Failure to do so will result in a reduced score.